apache/beam/website/www/site/content/en/blog/deploy-python-pipeline-on-flink-runner.md

 ## Set up the Kafka cluster

 An Apache Kafka cluster is deployed using the [Strimzi Operator](https://strimzi.io/) on a [minikube](https://minikube.sigs.k8s.io/docs/) cluster.
 We install Strimzi version 0.39.0 and Kubernetes version 1.25.3.
-Once the [minikube CLI](https://minikube.sigs.k8s.io/docs/start/) and [Docker](https://www.docker.com/) are installed, a minikube cluster can be created by specifying the desired Kubernetes version.
-The source of this post can be found in the [**GitHub repository**](https://github.com/jaehyeon-kim/beam-demos/tree/master/beam-deploy).
+After the [minikube CLI](https://minikube.sigs.k8s.io/docs/start/) and [Docker](https://www.docker.com/) are installed, you can create a minikube cluster by specifying the desired Kubernetes version.
+You can find the source code for this blog post can be found in the [**GitHub repository**](https://github.com/jaehyeon-kim/beam-demos/tree/master/beam-deploy).

 {{< highlight bash >}}
 minikube start --cpus='max' --memory=20480 \